whill121980/opt43/README.md

 If you would like to test this web app before (or instead of) downloading it, you can see it in action at https://www.theuninformed.net/opt43.html

+If you are interested in contributing to this project, please reach out to whill@mu-world.net.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a